Metallic fiber

 Metallic fibers are manufactured fibers composed of metal, metallic alloys, plastic-coated metal, metal-coated plastic, or a core completely covered by metal.

 Having their origin in textile and clothing applications, gold and silver fibers have been used since ancient times as yarns for fabric decoration.
 More recently, aluminium yarns, aluminized plastic yarns, and aluminized nylon yarns have replaced gold and silver.

 Today's metal fiber industry mainly offers fibers in stainless steel, nickel, titanium, copper and aluminium for various applications.
 Metallic filaments can be coated with transparent films to minimize tarnishing.

-Metal fiber may also be shaved from wire (steel wool), shaven from foil, bundle drawn from larger diameter wire, machined from an ingot, cast from molten metal, or grown around a seed (often carbon).
+Many methods exist to manufacture metallic fibers, and each comes with its own benefits and limitations.
+The most common methods include shaving from a larger stock, casting directly from molten metal, and growing around a seed.
+Multiple fibers can also be woven or intertwined to form larger strands.

 History

-Gold and silver have been used since ancient times as decoration in the clothing and textiles of kings, leaders, nobility and people of status.
+Gold and silver have been used since ancient times as decoration in the clothing and textiles of kings, leaders, nobility and other high status people.
 Many of these elegant textiles can be found in museums around the world.
 Historically, the metallic thread was constructed by wrapping a metal strip around a fiber core (cotton or silk), often in such a way as to reveal the color of the fiber core to enhance visual quality of the decoration.
 Ancient textiles and clothing woven from wholly or partly gold threads is sometimes referred to as cloth of gold.
 They have been woven on Byzantine looms from the 7th to the 9th century, and after that in Sicily, Cyprus, Lucca, and Venice.
 Weaving also flourished in the 12th century during the legacy of Genghis Khan when art and trade flourished under Mongol rule in China and some Middle Eastern areas.
 The Dobeckmum Company produced the first modern metallic fiber in 1946.

 During the early 1960s, Brunswick Corp. conducted a research program to develop an economically viable process for forming metallic filaments.
 They started producing metallic filaments in a laboratory-scale pilot plant.
-By 1964 Brunswick was producing fine metal fibers as small as 1 μm from 304 type stainless steel.
-Their first large scale production facility, located in the US, was brought on stream in 1966.
+By 1964 Brunswick was producing fine metal fibers as small as 1 μm from 304 stainless steel.
+Their first large scale production facility, located in the US, started in 1966.
 Metal fibers are now widely produced and used in all kinds of technology.
 With a wide range of applications, it is a mature sector.

 In the past, aluminium was often the base in a metallic fiber.
 More recently stainless steel has become the dominant metal for metallic fibers.
 Depending on the alloy, the metallic fibers provide properties to the yarn which allow the use in more high tech applications.